Bills star Von Miller out with knee injury against Lions

-DETROIT (AP)Buffalo Bills edge rusher Von Miller injured his right knee in the second quarter and was ruled out for the rest of the game against the Detroit Lions.
+DETROIT (AP)Buffalo Bills edge rusher Von Miller had a knee injury in the second quarter and was ruled out for the rest of the game against the Detroit Lions.

-Coach Sean McDermott said he didn’t have any injury updates after the Bills beat the Lions 28-25 Thursday.

 The 33-year-old Miller entered the game tied for 10th in the NFL with eight sacks.